Health System Creates Academy to Change Culture & Strengthen Leadership

-- A passion for Mercy’s mission and values
+- A passion for Mercy’s mission and values,

-- A commitment to servant leadership
+- A commitment to servant leadership,

-- The ability to handle complex mental processes
+- The ability to handle complex mental processes,

-- A bias for action
+- A bias for action, and

-- The ability to develop others
+- The ability to develop others.

 The program aimed to achieve specific organizational outcomes:

-- A stronger organizational culture
+- A stronger organizational culture,

-- A greater commitment to the organization’s mission and values
+- A greater commitment to the organization’s mission and values,

-- A deeper pool of leaders grown within the organization
+- A deeper pool of leaders grown within the organization,

-- More emphasis on innovation
+- More emphasis on innovation.